Author guide - Electronics Letters

 download your works and share them with others as long as they credit you, but they can't change them in any way or use them commercially.

-3. if the paper is rejected, then all mention of the journal should be removed.
+3. If the paper is rejected, authors must remove all mention of the journal.

 Copyediting and proof correction

 All accepted papers are copyedited to ensure clarity and consistency, to correct minor errors, to standardise various formatting details and to conform to Electronics Letters house style.

 Authors may receive queries if ambiguities in the language or minor errors in a paper are identified by either referees or the copyeditor that cannot be resolved in the editorial office.
 Delays in replying to such queries may result in a delay to the publication of a paper.

 As mentioned above, proofs are checked in the editorial office and are not normally sent to authors.
 If you become aware of any errors in your manuscript after submission, please inform us as soon as possible as there may not be time to rectify them if the paper is accepted for publication.

 The time from acceptance to publication online is 2 weeks and in print is 3-4 weeks.

 Journal copies and permissions